Skip to main content

 1. Licence model: per-user vs. partner model

-Background: in CompanyGPT vs. Langdock we show the same mechanism against a €20/user model.
+Background: in CompanyGPT vs. Langdock we show the same mechanism against classic SaaS models.

 2. §203 StGB: professional secrecy, properly modelled